DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 ### Gender Access at a Shared Facility

-As discussed in the next chapter, we visited Papunya in May 2012 to examine the Papunya Internet and Community Room (PCR) as an example of ICT usage at a shared facility in a large remote community.
+As discussed in the next chapter, we visited Papunya in May 2012 to examine the Papunya Computer Room (PCR) as an example of ICT usage at a shared facility in a large remote community.
 During this trip, we spoke to a sample of community members about their use of computers and the internet, not all of whom were regular computer room